IBM/optimize-procurement-and-inventory-with-ai/README.md

 visualizes the demand, and sends the output to Joe to use this predicted demand as input to his decision optimization model.

-## Create a machine learning model to optimize warehouse selection based on cost
+## Create a machine learning model to optimize plant selection based on cost
 Once Joe has built the solution to optimize inventory levels based on demand, the last part of the solution will be to pick the optimal warehouses to replenish inventory levels.
 Using IBM's Decision Optimization engine,